PX4/PX4-user_guide/en/config_rover/differential.md

 ## Stabilized Mode

 ::: warning
-For this mode to work properly [acro mode](#acro-mode) must've already been configured!
+For this mode to work properly [Acro mode](#acro-mode) must've already been configured!
 :::

 For [Stabilized mode](../flight_modes_rover/differential.md#stabilized-mode) the controller utilizes a closed loop yaw controller, which creates a yaw rate setpoint to control the yaw when it is active:

 ![Cascaded PID for yaw control](../../assets/airframes/rover/rover_differential/cascaded_pid_for_yaw.png)

-Unlike the closed loop yaw rate, this controller has no feed forward term.
+Unlike the closed loop yaw rate, this controller has no feed-forward term.
 Therefore you only need to tune the closed loop gains:

 1. [RD_YAW_P](#RD_YAW_P) [-]: Proportional gain for the closed loop yaw controller.